 So, while these are a few great options for companion plants, what are some others, and what exactly do they do to help plum trees?
 Let’s take a further look.

-Companion planting is selecting specific plants to place together to achieve benefits, such as increasing pollination or repelling pests.
+Companion planting is selecting specific plants to place together for benefits such as increasing pollination or controlling pests.
 Sometimes these benefits are one-sided, while others are mutual.

 A famous example is The Three Sisters—planting corn, beans, and squash together.
 The corn provides a trellis for the beans to climb, the squash provides a ground cover, and the beans fix nitrogen in the soil.
 Plus, all of them provide food!